-The Energy Policy Act of 2005 (the 2005 Energy Policy Act) provides tax incentives and loan guarantees for energy production of various types and sets reliability standards for grids.
-The 2005 Energy Policy Act is intended to establish a comprehensive, long-range energy policy.
-It provides incentives for traditional energy production as well as newer, more efficient energy technologies, and conservation.
+The Energy Policy Act of 2005 (the "2005 Energy Policy Act") provides tax incentives and loan guarantees for energy production of various types and sets reliability standards for grids.
 Under the 2005 Energy Policy Act, FERC has the authority to require an otherwise non-jurisdictional owner, such as the City, owning or operating transmission facilities to provide transmission services at (1) rates that are comparable to those they charge themselves and (2) terms and conditions that are comparable to those they charged themselves and that are not unduly discriminatory or preferential.
-The Energy Policy Act of 2005 also provides that any load serving entity with a service obligation, including an otherwise non-jurisdictional transmission owner, is entitled to use its transmission capacity to meets its native load service obligation in preference to other uses of the grid.

-The Energy Policy Act of 2005 additionally authorizes the FERC to designate an Electric Reliability Organization (ERO) that would propose reliability standards that would be reviewed by FERC before becoming final.
-All users, owners and operators of the bulk power system, including an otherwise non-jurisdictional transmission owner, such as the City, must comply with the standards.
+The 2005 Energy Policy Act additionally authorizes FERC to designate an Electric Reliability Organization ("ERO") that would propose reliability standards which would be reviewed by FERC before becoming final.
+All users, owners and operators of the bulk power system, including an otherwise non-jurisdictional transmission owner such as the City, must comply with the reliability standards.
 The ERO may delegate to a regional entity the authority to propose reliability standards to the ERO and to enforce the reliability standards.

-FERC has designated the North American Electric Reliability Corporation (NERC) as the agency that oversees compliance with bulk-power system reliability standards, and in turn, NERC has designated FRCC as the regional entity responsible for monitoring compliance for registered entities in peninsular Florida, including Lakeland Electric.
-As a registered entity subject to NERC reliability standards, Lakeland Electric has, and in the future, anticipates increased compliance costs and exposure to significant monetary penalties for non-compliance violations, if any are discovered through self-reporting or NERC compliance monitoring activities.
-The regulatory framework established by the Energy Policy Act of 2005, and the related rules and standards subsequently established, result in administrative costs and systematic controls for Lakeland Electric.
-This is particularly true of the NERC compliance requirements.
+FERC designated the North American Electric Reliability Corporation ("NERC") as the agency that oversees compliance with bulk-power system reliability standards, and in turn, NERC has designated the Florida Reliability Coordinating Council (the "FRCC") as the regional entity responsible for monitoring compliance for registered entities in peninsular Florida, including Lakeland Electric.
+As a registered entity subject to NERC reliability standards, Lakeland Electric has, and in the future, anticipates increased compliance costs and exposure to significant monetary penalties for non-compliance violations if any are discovered through self-reporting or NERC compliance monitoring activities.
+The regulatory framework established by the 2005 Energy Policy Act and the related rules and standards subsequently established result in administrative costs and systematic controls for Lakeland Electric.